8 July 1908

 Owing to waning demand for square timber, and a declining supply of big pine trees, fewer and fewer timber rafts made their way from Ottawa to Quebec City by the end of the nineteenth century.
 The few that did attracted much attention as the big timber rafts were broken up to make the trip through the government timber slide at the Chaudière Falls before being reassembled below the Parliament buildings for the next leg in their journey to the old capital.
 Timber rafting became a tourist and spectator sport.
 An exhilarating trip through the timber slide on a crib became a de rigueur experience for visiting dignitaries.
 In 1901, the Duke of Cornwall and York, later King George V, took the plunge, just as his father had in 1860.

 The last square timber raft to leave for Quebec City from Ottawa began its journey in mid-June 1908 from the upper reaches of the Ottawa River.
-The Ottawa Citizen reported that the largest raft in years, totally 135 cribs, owned by J.R.
+The Ottawa Citizen reported that the largest raft in years, totalling 135 cribs, owned by J.R.
 Booth, had descended the Black River in Quebec.
 The newspaper advised people who wished to see the sight of it shooting the Grand Calumet slide upstream on the Ottawa River to take the CPR train to Campbell’s Bay and the stage to Bryson, Quebec.

 On or about 8 July 1908, this last timber raft was ready for its transit through the government slide at the Chaudière Falls.
 We know this date from newspaper accounts of an inquiry into a hit and run accident that occurred in Ottawa.
 The suspect, a hackman, F.J.X.
 Lascelles, had been hired on 8 July to work on Booth’s timber raft going to Quebec City.
 Another newspaper account two days later advised people to go watch the running of the cribs through the Chaudière timber slide then underway as it was “probably the last [timber raft] that will ever pass down the Ottawa to Quebec City.”
 Hundreds of spectators took the newspaper’s advice to watch the event.
 After passing through the slide, the cribs were reassembled below the Parliament buildings into the log raft for its voyage to Quebec City under the direction of pilot Ephrem Lalonde, a raftsman of more than forty years’ experience.